causti-co/website/src/text/007-thinking-about-thinking.md

 ![](/assets/text/007-thinking-about-thinking-5.png)

-We've seen what we can do with a set of "assumption" statements, and what we can do with a set of "conclusion" statements.
+We've seen what we can do with a set of _assumption_ statements, and what we can do with a set of _conclusion_ statements.
 So the obvious question is: What can we do if we have both?
 We can do Type C thinking.

-In Type C thinking we have both a set of "assumption" statements and a set of "conclusion" statements, and the goal is to start building the graph between them until we can build a path that connects them.
+In Type C thinking we have both a set of _assumption_ statements and a set of _conclusion_ statements, and the goal is to start building the graph between them until we can build a path that connects them.
 Or is it?
 We can define two different subtypes for Type C thinking.

 #### Subtype C+

 The first subtype is where the goal is to build this path.
-Usually there's no prescribed way to proceed, we could choose to start from the "assumption" statements and work our way forwards Type A style, we could start from the "conclusion" statements and work our way backwards Type B style, or do both and aim at meeting somewhere in the middle.
+Usually there's no prescribed way to proceed, we could choose to start from the _assumption_ statements and work our way forwards Type A style, we could start from the _conclusion_ statements and work our way backwards Type B style, or do both and aim at meeting somewhere in the middle.
 The precise choice will depend on the specific statements, and the edges available in our toolbox.
 Instinct/gut feeling plays a big role here.
-Sometimes you just "know" in which direction to start exploring.
+Sometimes _you just know_ in which direction to start exploring.
 It's hard to describe.
 All I know is that I remember not having this ability, and then having it.
 All I did in between was just practice.

 ![](/assets/text/007-thinking-about-thinking-6.png)

-A common strategy, in which this instinct/gut feeling plays a facilitating role, is to identify "good" intermediate statements.
+A common strategy, in which this instinct/gut feeling plays a facilitating role, is to identify _good_ intermediate statements.
 Statements that are not trivially equivalent to the source or destination statements, but for which you have a very good confidence that you can build a path to either.
 So you might as well try to build a path from this intermediate state and see if the way to the other side becomes clearer.

 #### Subtype C-

-The second subtype is where the goal is not to build a path between our "assumption" and "conclusion" statements, but rather to show that it is impossible to build such a path, no matter how much we were to try.
+The second subtype is where the goal is not to build a path between our _assumption_ and _conclusion_ statements, but rather to show that it is impossible to build such a path, no matter how much we were to try.

 This is not as easy as it might seem.
 If we only had a very limited toolbox of edges, we could somehow "try them all" in all possible combinations and show that the statements are impossible to connect.
 But when the toolbox of edges is potentially infinite, and even worse, when we cannot afford to restrict our claims to apply only to the edges that we already know... how could we ever be certain that it's impossible to connect them, and not that we've simply yet to learn the one edge that will solve all of our problems?

 Well...
-What if we could build a path between the "assumption" statements and a statement that contradicts the "conclusion" statements?
-Or perhaps the other way around, between the "conclusion" statements and a statement that contradicts the "assumption" statements?
+What if we could build a path between the _assumption_ statements and a statement that contradicts the _conclusion_ statements?
+Or perhaps the other way around, between the _conclusion_ statements and a statement that contradicts the _assumption_ statements?
 Then it kinda works, right?
 Never mind that I've not defined what "contradicts" means, just vibe with it.
-Because if we can show that this path exists, then either the "assumption" or the "conclusion" statements cannot must not hold if the other does.
+Because if we can show that this path exists, then either the _assumption_ or the _conclusion_ statements cannot must not hold if the other does.
 Thus, there cannot be any paths.
 Or more accurately: were such a path to exist, our entire model of the world would lose consistency.
 And this cannot be allowed to happen.

-You may notice that this technique also works for the Subtype C+: If we want to build a path between "assumption" and "conclusion" statements, we could show that it is possible to build a path between the opposite of the "conclusion" statement and a statement that contradicts the "assumption" statements.
+You may notice that this technique also works for the Subtype C+: If we want to build a path between _assumption_ and _conclusion_ statements, we could show that it is possible to build a path between the opposite of the _conclusion_ statement and a statement that contradicts the _assumption_ statements.
 That also kinda works, right?
 Never mind that I've not defined what "opposite" means, just vibe with it.
-Since we know the source statements to be true, then the "destination" statements must also hold to avoid the contradiction.
+Since we know the _assumption_ statements to be true, then the _conclusion_ statements must also hold to avoid this contradiction.

 ## So what?